zdravkov/kendo-docs/api/web/contextmenu.md

 ---
-nav_title: kendo.ui.ContextMenu
+title: kendo.ui.ContextMenu
-title: Configuration, methods and events of Kendo UI ContextMenu
+page_title: Configuration, methods and events of Kendo UI ContextMenu
 description: How to configure all animations in ContextMenu UI widget, enable and disable, remove specified items and use code examples for all methods and events supported.
 ---